 That grit will cause scratching on the surface of any vehicle that it gets used on.

-Poor Choice of Cleaning Chemicals
+Cheap Cleaning Chemicals

 In an attempt to maximize profits, these automatic car washes use some of the cheapest cleaning chemicals to wash vehicles.
 Even though your car will look clean when it leaves, the acidic car shampoo has already done its damage.